 Through point-of-sale analysis, business owners can glean actionable information about sales trends, employee performance, inventory levels and the overall health of the business's operations.
 Because many POS systems integrate with other business functions, such as accounting or customer relationship management programs, you can get a complete picture of your retail business or restaurant from one dashboard.

 "There is so much insight you can get from the data [collected by the POS]," said Alex Barrotti, CEO of TouchBistro.
 "It's essential to knowing how your business is doing."
+[Check out our full review of TouchBistro's POS system]

 How is POS data collected?